Kansas City Chiefs vs. Denver Broncos NFL Week 18 Odds, Plays and Insights for January 8, 2022

 Broncos stats and trends

-- This season, the Broncos won ATS in their only game as an underdog of 10 points or more.
+- Denver has played 16 games, with seven wins against the spread.

-- Denver's games this season have hit the over in 25% of its opportunities (four times in 16 games with a set point total).
+- Denver's games this year have gone over the total in four out of 16 opportunities (25%).

-- When Denver records more than 21.3 points, it is 6-1 against the spread and 6-1 overall.
+- Denver is 6-1 against the spread and 6-1 overall in games when it scores more than 21.3 points.

-- When Denver totals more than 369.3 yards, the team is 3-3 against the spread and 3-3 overall.
+- Denver is 3-3 against the spread and 3-3 overall when the team totals more than 369.3 yards.

 - The Broncos have 17 giveaways this season, while the Chiefs have 28 takeaways.